jkellington-netcom/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/06-design-report-in-power-bi-desktop.md

 - Configure visual fields and format properties

-### **Lab story**

-This lab is one of many in a series of labs that was designed as a complete story from data preparation to publication as reports and dashboards.
-You can complete the labs in any order.
-However, if you intend to work through multiple labs, for the first 10 labs, we suggest you do them in the following order:

-1. Prepare Data in Power BI Desktop

-2. Load Data in Power BI Desktop

-3. Model Data in Power BI Desktop

-5. Create DAX Calculations in Power BI Desktop, Part 1

-6. Create DAX Calculations in Power BI Desktop, Part 2

-7. **Design a Report in Power BI Desktop, Part 1**

-8. Design a Report in Power BI Desktop, Part 2

-9. Create a Power BI Dashboard

-10. Perform Data Analysis in Power BI Desktop

-11. Enforce Row-Level Security

 ## **Exercise 1: Create a Report**

 In this exercise you will create a three-page report named **Sales Report**.